AdobeDocs/commerce-admin-developer/src/pages/pattern-library/displaying-data/tree.md

 ---
-group: admin-pattern-library
-title: Tree Pattern
+title: Tree Pattern | Commerce Admin Development
+description:
 ---

+# Tree pattern

 This topic contains various types of Tree structures used in [Admin](https://glossary.magento.com/admin) with functions for navigating, multi-selecting, adding nodes, editing inline, and dragging items.

 For solutions not described in this article, please refer to other related patterns or contact the Commerce UX Design team.